Themekraft/wc4bp/readme.txt

 * Updating localization files to include new strings.

 = 3.0.20 18 January 2018 =
-* Fixing the url redirection for the woocommerce my account when the shop option is disable.
+* Fixing the url redirection for the WooCommerce my account when the shop option is disable.
 * Adding a described text to the shop option in the settings.
 * Fixing the order detail 404 when the redirection is of.
-* Fixing the User fields to keep in the Woocommerce Session.
+* Fixing the User fields to keep in the WooCommerce Session.
 * Adding France localization.
 Thanks to @denisleclerc.

 = 3.0.16 21 December 2017 =